paps/dotfiles/README.md

 	* Firefox needs to be restarted for these to be taken into account
 * In "customize mode", remove URL bar spacers, enable Solarized fox theme, etc
 	* Select compact density (this is only possible after applying `user.js`)
-* Rescue Time configuration (if asked):
-	* Check "already using the full rescue time app"
-	* Enter email
 * Stylus configuration:
 	* Go to options and enable `Sync to cloud` with personal Google Drive
 * uBlock configuration: